STEAM

 girls who code club

-Saline's Girls Who Code Club is comprised of 6th - 12th grade girls who are interested in learning more about women in coding, learning new coding languages and collaborating with friends to solve real world problems by building a group community project together.
+Saline's Girls Who Code Club is comprised of 6th - 12th-grade girls who are interested in learning more about women in coding, learning new coding languages, and collaborating with friends to solve real-world problems by building a group community project together.

 We are a part of the National Girls Who Code program.
-Our middle and high school Club will encourage you to impact your community in a positive way through code.
+Our middle and high school club will encourage you to impact your community in a positive way through code.
 In order to build the skills you need to make an impact, you will learn how to code from our fun online tutorials and activities that will help you build animations, games, apps, and other things that you dream up!

 There is no fee to participate.